 - Sprinkle with the topping(s) of your choice.
 I used sesame seeds.

-- Baking a large loaf takes about 40 minutes, smaller loaves take about 30 minutes and rolls take about 15 minutes.
+- Baking a large loaf takes about 40 minutes, smaller loaves take about 30 minutes, and rolls take 15 minutes.

-- If your oven heats a bit unevenly, you may want to turn the sheets halfway during the bake, to get even browning.
+- If your oven heats unevenly, you may want to turn the sheets halfway during baking, to get even browning.

 - For the bread to be done, the internal temperature should be around 99°C/210°F.